Optimal Estimation of Temperature in Finite-sized System: Introduction

 \section{Introduction}

 Temperature fluctuations become increasingly apparent as the system size decreases.
+Due to random heat transfer between a finite-sized system and its reservoir, their temperatures are not always equal.
+This behavior challenges the zeroth law of thermodynamics and the notion of a well-defined temperature for the finite-sized system.
+Experimentally, Gaussian-type temperature fluctuations have been observed in paramagnetic salt high resolution thermometer (HRT) \cite{bib39,day1997fluctuation,chui2001squid}, ferromagnetic alloy HRT \cite{bib40}, and nanoscale electron calorimeter \cite{bib41}.
+It is verified that the temperature of the system exhibits fluctuations, while the temperature of the reservoir remains fixed.

-The significant fluctuations of temperature in finite-sized systems challenge the zeroth law of thermodynamics and the notion of a well-defined temperature for the finite-sized system.
-Such challenges have sparked a wide range of subsequent studies, including the definition of entropy and temperature in isolated systems \cite{bib1,bib2,bib3,bib4,bib5,bib6,bib7,bib8,campisi2005mechanical,campisi2025statistical}, the existence of negative absolute temperatures \cite{bib9,bib10,bib11,bib12,bib13,bib14,bib15,bib16,bib17,bib18}, high resolution thermometer (HRT) \cite{bib39,day1997fluctuation,chui2001squid,bib40}, quantum calorimeter \cite{bib41} or quantum thermometry \cite{bib51,bib48,bib46,bib47,bib49,bib44,bib45,bib29,bib50,bib42,bib43,zhang2025enhancing}, the energy–temperature uncertainty relation (ETU) \cite{bohr1932faraday,bib52}, the thermodynamics of finite-sized systems \cite{bib33,bib34,bib35,bib36,bib37,bib38}, and nonequilibrium processes and stochastic thermodynamics \cite{salazar2016exactly,salazar2019stochastic,chen2022microscopic,fei2024temperature}.
+Such challenges manifest in various research areas. (a) Definition of temperature in finite-sized systems including the definition of entropy and temperature in isolated systems \cite{bib4,bib6,bib8,campisi2005mechanical,campisi2025statistical}, the existence of negative absolute temperatures \cite{bib1,bib3,bib9,bib10,bib14,bib17}, the energy–temperature uncertainty relation (ETU) \cite{bohr1932faraday,bib52} and the thermodynamics of finite-sized systems \cite{bib33,bib35,bib36,bib37,bib38}; (b) Uncertainty of temperature measurement in quantum thermometry \cite{bib48,bib45,bib29,bib42,refree1.11,refree1.22} and nanoelectromechanical resonators \cite{refree1.1,refree1.2}; (c) Temperature fluctuations in nonequilibrium systems including superstatistics \cite{refree2.1,refree2.2,refree2.21}, nonequilibrium processes and stochastic thermodynamics \cite{salazar2016exactly,salazar2019stochastic,chen2022microscopic,fei2024temperature,finite}.
 Despite considerable progress, conclusions drawn from specific viewpoints or scenarios are sometimes inconsistent, and a unified understanding of thermal fluctuations in finite-sized systems remains incomplete.
 This situation reflects the absence of a general mathematical framework for studying such fluctuations, which motivates our work to develop a more systematic approach.